steve-lebleu/typeplate/README.md

 ## Application features

-A lot of parameters/features are setted/plugged in the [Application](https://github.com/konfer-be/ts-express-typeorm-boilerplate/blob/master/src/config/app.config.ts) config file.
+A lot of parameters are setted/plugged in the [Application](https://github.com/konfer-be/ts-express-typeorm-boilerplate/blob/master/src/config/app.config.ts) config file.
 Heavier configurations are maked in dedicated config.

 ### Dependency injection